 Investors these days have a wealth of resources available online, allowing them to read up on the types of investments available as well as the fees incurred.
 With numerous fintech companies being able to provide their investors with low fees, to effectively compete in the robo-advisory space, offering competitively low fees is important.

-Syfe charges between 0.4% to 0.65% per year, depending on your invested amount.
+Syfe charges between 0.4% to 0.65% per year, depending on your invested amount across all portfolios.
 This all-inclusive management fee gives you unlimited, free withdrawals and unlimited rebalancing.
 It is calculated on a daily basis and billed at the end of each month.
 Should you withdraw your balance before the end of the month, you pay only for the days your money was managed by Syfe.